Angolatitan: Description

 The only specimen is a partial right forelimb, including shoulder blade, upper arm bone, the two bones of the lower arm (ulna and radius), and three metacarpals.
 These fossils (Field number MGUAN-PA-003) are stored in the Museu de Geologia of the Universidade Agostinho Neto in Luanda.

 The upper arm bone measures 110 cm, the ulna 69 cm in length.
 In general, the forelimb was less robust than in most of the more derived titanosaurs.
 The metacarpals were slender and equal in length; those of titanosaurs were more robust with varying lengths.
 Unlike titanosaurs, the olecranon was absent, and the first metacarpal was not bowed.

 Classification

 Angolatitan was a basal titanosauriform, more derived than Brachiosaurus but less derived than Euhelopus and Titanosauria, which is notable given its relatively late appearance in the sauropod fossil record.

 Recent phylogenetic tests run by Gorsack and Connor (2017) recover Angolatitan as a non-titanosaurian titanosauriform.

 Palaeoecology

 The specimen was found in a 50 m thick subsection of the Itombe Formation called the Tadi Beds.
 The Itombe Formation was considered Turonian in age, but new data suggests that it dates to the Coniacian.
-These rocks were deposited under marginary marine conditions; fossils include ammonites, echinoderms, and fishes (including sharks).
+These rocks were deposited under marginal marine conditions; fossils include ammonites, echinoderms, and fishes (including sharks).
 Tetrapods include the turtle Angolachelys mbaxi, the mosasaurs Angolasaurus bocagei and Tylosaurus iembeensis, and several plesiosaur fossils.

 The ecosystem inhabited by Angolatitan would have been desert-like.
 Presumably, this sauropod would have been well adapted to very dry conditions, similar to extant desert elephants.